Learn about Safe Roads and highlights of our safe roads actions.

 These signal timing changes helps reduce vehicle-pedestrian crashes by approximately 60 percent and are continually implemented at select intersections across the City.

 High Collision Intersection Safety Improvements

 By digging into data more deeply we’re able to better understand what’s happening where and why, when and to whom.
-Mapping of locations and corridors where high numbers of people have been killed or seriously injured in traffic crashes is proving to be an important Vision Zero tool.
-Advanced data analysis will help us to better understand the causal factors, collision types and road users involved in KSI collisions.
-Over the next five years, we’ll implement the most suitable engineering, enforcement and education road safety countermeasures at Surrey’s top 50 high collision intersections.
+Mapping of locations and corridors where high numbers of people have been killed or seriously injured in traffic crashes is a critical Vision Zero tool.

 Safe Design Standards